AfonsoFerreira2223/CreateRadiusServerPT/Config.md

 > Make sure to ping the 192.168.1.2 and .3 to verify connectivity

 > First tell the router to use aaa auth

 > then define a backup user and password.
 This will only be used in case the Radius server is down and you need access to the router

 > Now define the group.
 First comes radius and then local.
 This means the local user you defined before will only be used if Radius auth is unreachable

 > Replace the server Ip with whichever Ip you have put on your Radius server interface

 > The key should be the same as the one in the Radius server setup window

 ### Commands:

--aaa new-model
+- aaa new-model
--username backup privilege 15 password password
+- username backup privilege 15 password password
--aaa authentication login default group radius local
+- aaa authentication login default group radius local
 - aaa authentication enable default group radius local
 - radius server host
 - add ipv4 192.168.1.3